We have highlighted some questions which the CQC inspector might ask you as part of the fit-person interview.

 We currently have a bank of possible 150 questions CQC fit person interview questions and answers.
 These questions are in sets of six.
 Each set has twenty-five questions and is priced at £8.99.
 There is a discount for ordering multiple sets.
 You can order the CQC questions and answers from here.

-We also offer a monthly membership service for £8.99 where we have some articles for individuals registering for supported living and children services.
+We also offer a monthly membership service for £8.99 where we have some articles for individuals registering for supported accommodation and children services.
 We have also covered topics such as having a home office, securing insurance, having a dual role of being the nominated individual and registered manager.
 There are other benefits to being a member such as access to free courses.

 1] Why have you decided to start your care business?